 Cloud computing strikes at the core of IBM’s business.
 It threatens the rivers of gold IBM makes selling big, expensive mainframe computers, along with the software and service revenue that comes in their wake.

 Customers who buy IBM mainframes must invest millions.
 That means anticipating needs when the future is far from certain.
-Cloud means they only buy the computing they need, when they need it.
+An IBM cloud means they only buy the computing they need, when they need it.
 Which explains why the mainframe market is falling.

 IBM’s response has been to offer its own cloud services.
 It acquired a small competitor, Softlayer, buying the capacity and skills needed to compete in the cloud.